Charles Barkley: College career

-NBA career
+Professional career

 Philadelphia 76ers (1984–1992)

 Barkley left before his final year at Auburn and made himself eligible for the 1984 NBA draft.
 He was selected with the fifth pick in the first round by the Philadelphia 76ers, two slots after the Chicago Bulls drafted Michael Jordan.
-He joined a veteran team that included Julius Erving, Moses Malone, and Maurice Cheeks, players who took Philadelphia to the 1983 NBA championship.
+He joined a veteran team that included Julius Erving, Moses Malone, and Maurice Cheeks, players who had taken Philadelphia to the 1983 NBA championship.
 Under the tutelage of Malone, Barkley was able to manage his weight and learned to prepare and condition himself properly for a game; Barkley cited Malone as the most influential player of his career, and he often referred to him as "Dad".
 He averaged 14.0 points and 8.6 rebounds per game during the regular season and earned a berth on the All-Rookie Team.
 In the postseason, the Sixers advanced to the Eastern Conference Finals but were defeated in five games by the Boston Celtics.
 As a rookie in the postseason, Barkley averaged 14.9 points and 11.1 rebounds per game.

 During his second year, Barkley improved his game under the leadership of Moses Malone during the off-season with his workouts, in the process he became the team's leading rebounder and number two scorer, averaging 20.0 points and 12.8 rebounds per game.
 He became the Sixers' starting power forward and helped lead his team into the playoffs, averaging 25.0 points on .578 shooting from the field and 15.8 rebounds per game.
 Despite his efforts, Philadelphia was defeated 4–3 by the Milwaukee Bucks in the Eastern Conference Semifinals.
 He was named to the All-NBA Second Team.

 Before the 1986–87 season, Moses Malone was traded to the Washington Bullets and Barkley began to assume control as the team leader.
 On November 4, 1986, Barkley recorded 34 points, 10 rebounds, and a career-high 14 assists in a 125–121 loss to the Indiana Pacers.
-On March 20, 1987, Barkley recorded 26 points, 25 rebounds (career-high tying 16 offensive rebounds), and nine assists in a 116–106 win over the Denver Nuggets.
-He earned his first and only rebounding title, averaging 14.6 rebounds per game and also led the league in offensive rebounds with 5.7 per game.
+On March 20, 1987, Barkley recorded 26 points, 25 rebounds (including a career-high-tying 16 offensive rebounds), and nine assists in a 116–106 win over the Denver Nuggets.
+He earned his first and only rebounding title, averaging 14.6 rebounds per game, and also led the league in offensive rebounds with 5.7 per game.
 He averaged 23.0 points on .594 shooting, earning his first trip to an NBA All-Star game and All-NBA Second Team honors for the second straight season.
 In the playoffs, Barkley averaged 24.6 points and 12.6 rebounds in a losing effort, for the second straight year, to the Bucks in a five-game first-round playoff series.